-Shouldn't I just report violations to my supervisor, Security, or Human Resources and let them deal with it?
+Should I report violations to my supervisor, security or Human Resources and let them deal with it?

 When you observe behavior that you believe violates our Code of Business Ethics and Conduct, we expect you to report it.
-You are welcome to bring any concerns forward to your direct supervisor, or other member of our management team.
+You are welcome to bring any concerns forward to your direct supervisor or another member of our management team.
 We recognize, however, that there may be circumstances when you are not comfortable reporting the issue in this manner.
-The Ethics Office telephone and web-based HelpLine are available to accept your report 24 hours a day, 365 days a year.
+The Global Ethics and Compliance Office HelpLine is available to accept your report 24 hours a day, 365 days a year.

 Why should I report what I know?
 What's in it for me?

-Does management really want me to report potential ethics issues?
+Does management want me to report potential ethics issues?

 We certainly do.
 In fact, we need you to report potential ethics issues.
 You know what is going on in our company.
 You may have initial knowledge of an activity that may be cause for concern.
 Your reporting can minimize the potential negative impact on the company and our people.